 Directory information includes the student's name; address at home; on-campus or off-campus telephone numbers; date and place of birth; campus e-mail address; photo; major field of study; dates of attendance, degrees, and awards received; and the previous educational institution attended by the student.
+Body weight and height are considered directory Information for intercollegiate athletics.

 Students requesting directory information not be released without their prior consent must file written notification by completing the Request for Privacy Form available in the Academic Advisement Office.
-The "no information release" designation applies to all information listed above and to all persons making an inquiry about the students.
+The "no information release" designation applies to all directory information listed above and to all persons making an inquiry about the students.
 Requests for privacy are kept on file in the Academic Advisement and Registrar's offices.